postvakje/3d-printing-of-chaotic-attractor/README.md

 1. dynamical system descriptions are encapsulated in `dynamical_system` base class.
 2. arclength extension to the system equation are in `dynamical_system` base class, i.e. in the definition of the dynamical system inherited from the base class only the original system equations need to be defined.
 3. use scipy `minimize` module rather than the secant method to find the time when a certain length of the trajectory curve is reached.
+4. dynamical system is run from T0 to T once and the final state are used as the initial conditions for the data output to ensure the initial state is near the chaotic attractor.

 The main file is `run_dynamical_system.py`.
 Put both files `run_dynamical_system.py` and `dynamical_systems.py` in the same directory.
 Run the file `run_dynamical_system.py` to generate an output file of data points.
-4 dynamical systems are defined in `dynamical_systems.py`.
+4 dynamical systems are initially defined in `dynamical_systems.py`: chua_oscillator, rucklidge, nonauto_chaotic_system, rossler_hyperchaos.
+I will add more in the future.

 The hyperchaotic Rossler system is a 4-dimensional dynamical system, but only the first 3 coordinates of the state vector are saved to the data file.
 A periodically driven nonautonomous chaotic system `nonauto_chaotic_system` is also included.

 To switch dynamical systems, change the line `system=nonauto_chaotic_system()` in `run_dynamical_system.py` to another system.